-BY: Troy Murphy | June 2018
+BY: T. Franklin Murphy | June 2018

 Our hearts beat moving life-giving blood through the organs, feeding them with nutrients and oxygen.
 When the flow stops, the organs die, killing the host.
 The heart, literally and metaphorically, is essential to life—of the individual and the society.
 We live in demanding environments; our well-being depends on a constant flow of energy feeding the mind and refueling disciplines.
 Without the flow of energy, we quickly deplete and succumb to surrounding demands.

 We judge ourselves as flawed and continually demand perfection.
 The battle within drains precious resources that could be directed towards the opposing outside forces.
 We need tenderness.
 We can compassionately attend to inner conflicts with compassion, releasing the demonizing judgments that tear down our self-image, and engage in a gory war we cannot win.

 Spiritual evolved person is no longer confined to the pettiness of self; but her heart has enlarged, feeding others.
 Greatness of heart isn’t achieved through forced compliance but simple progressions of loving kindness, recognizing our shared emotions and histories with all.

 Difficult lives tend to suck us inward, directing attention to our own turbulent emotions.
 This survival mechanism of selfishness serves a purpose but easily morphs into a limited existence as we deepen the divide between ourselves and the richness of the world surrounding us.
 Oddly, careful attention to expanding our connections, giving kindness to others, and widening our perspective, we lighten the impact of our painful emotions.

 As we serve, and kindly respect human life—from the homeless, to the drug addicted, and even the self-absorbed politicians—we beat the life-giving love so desperately needed in the expanding loneliness of our times.
 With greatness of heart, we change; and subsequently we change the world.